CBI retail sales down less than expected, trend weak

 The CBI distributive trades survey's reported sales balance rose to -11 from September's -15, which economists had forecast to see repeated.
 Analysts had forecast a steady reading of -15.

-The expected sales balance for November rose to +4, its highest since June, though the reported sales for the time of year fell to -34, its lowest since May 2009.
+The expected sales balance for November rose to +4, its highest since June, though the three-month moving average for reported sales fell to -34, its lowest since May 2009.

 "High street sales remain difficult but the decline has stabilised, and retailers expect there to be some very modest growth next month in the build-up to Christmas," said CBI chief economic advisor Ian McCafferty.